 Do not hesitate to deliver a Notice to Quit

-These steps will help you avoid evictions, and should you end up in court, it should help you get through much easier.
-This list by no means covers all aspects of managing tenant relationships, but it is a good start.
+These steps will help you avoid evictions.
+Should you end up in court, it should help you get through much faster.